luisibalaz/pico2ds2/README.md

 This Pi Pico firmware uses the TinyUSB modified host stack to read inputs from Xbox controllers, using tusb_xinput, an implementation of xinput for the Pi Pico.
 However, this is not perfect.
 These issues are described below.

-It also utilizes the powerful PIO feature of this MCU, to emulate the communication between the PS1/PS2 and the controllers.
+It also utilizes the powerful PIO feature of this MCU, to emulate the communication between the PS1/PS2 and the controllers, based off of the PicoMemcard repo.

 This software is delivered as-is, and comes with no warranty.
 Do not make this mod if you don't have enough experience.
 I take no resposability for the things you mess up.